 But there’s good news for left-handers!

-Left-handed individuals can now use a pen with ink that dries quickly.
+This pen has ink that dries quickly.
 That means there will be no more mess on all common writing surfaces.
-The grip is also made of soft rubber to give you comfort while writing.
-If you are a lefty, you’ll be proud and boast smear-free penmanship.
+The grip is also made of soft rubber for comfortable writing.
+If you are lefty, you’ll be happy with smear-free penmanship.
 Thanks to technology, some pens for lefties even come with a binder and pocket clips.

 With today’s technology learning, stylus pens do help both teachers and students work on devices.
 They allow for more controlled writing, drawing, or sketching so that the screen will be free of smudges.
 This pen is a perfect tool to navigate through an iPad, tablet, mobile, and other trackpads.

 Did you know that a stylus pen should be among the list of useful classroom supplies for elementary teachers?
 Like a casual ballpen, the stylus is also elongated with a slightly pointed tip for more precision while using touch screens.
 It is designed to provide a good grip perfect for little hands.